angarsky/diveintopython/learn/variables/string/read_from_file.md

 To read a file into a string in Python, you can use the built-in `open()` function to open the file and read its contents using the `read()` method.

-Here is an example:
+## Example of Code to Read a Text File

 ```python
 with open('filename.txt', 'r') as file: